ros2/ros2_documentation/source/Contributing-To-ROS.rst

 3. Fix the issue and submit the pull request.

-   More information is in <Placeholder link to new "Make a pull request" article>
+   More information is in :doc:`Making a pull request </The-ROS2-Project/Contributing/Contributing-to-code/Making-a-PR>`.

 **Ready to contribute?**

 1. Familiarize your with how to review a pull request.

-   More information is in <Placeholder link to new "Reviewing a pull request" article>.
+   More information is in :doc:`Reviewing a pull request (PR) - how to </The-ROS2-Project/Contributing/Contributing-to-code/Reviewing-a-PR>`.

-2. Pick an issue from the pull request list: `Pull request list <https://github.com/ros2/ros2_documentation/pulls>`_
+2. Pick an issue from the pull request list: `Pull request list <https://github.com/ros2/ros2_documentation/pulls>`_.

 Contribute to QA
 ~~~~~~~~~~~~~~~~~